By Dr. Tyler Coles – Premier Orthodontics

 The patient shown in this picture is a good example of a younger child with a more severe overbite.

-This patient was a great candidate for bite correction using a herbst appliance.
-The animation below demonstrates what a herbst appliance looks like when applied by an orthodontist
+This patient was a great candidate for bite correction using a Herbst appliance.
+The animation below demonstrates what a Herbst appliance looks like when applied by an orthodontist.

 Essentially, this appliance is bonded onto the teeth, and it works by posturing the patient’s lower jaw into a forward position.